-Among potential candidates are Yoel Zaoui, Goldman Sachs Group Inc. (GS)’s former co-head of global mergers and acquisitions, and a senior General Electric Co.
-(GE) executive in Europe, one of the people said, asking not to be identified because the discussions are confidential.
+Among potential candidates are Yoel Zaoui, Goldman Sachs Group Inc. (GS:US)’s former co-head of global mergers and acquisitions, and a senior General Electric Co.
+(GE:US) executive in Europe, one of the people said, asking not to be identified because the discussions are confidential.
 The search is at an early stage, and Vivendi may not appoint a new CEO before the end of this year, another person said.

 Triggered by a clash with the board over strategy, Levy’s departure last week after seven years at the helm may accelerate a reorganization at Vivendi, the owner of the largest music and video-game companies.
 Levy’s successor will help Chairman Jean- Rene Fourtou, who now oversees strategy, overhaul the Paris- based company’s structure and restore investor confidence after its stock reached a nine-year low in April.

 “The first step for Vivendi implementing any strategy is for them to name a CEO,” said Claudio Aspesi, an analyst at Sanford C. Bernstein & Co. in London.
 “Whatever they want to do next, leaving it in limbo is not an option.”

 A Vivendi official didn’t immediately return a phone call and an e-mail seeking comment.
 Zaoui wasn’t available for comment.